mediadrop/mediadrop/doc/install/apache-fastcgi.rst

 Testing Installation
 --------------------
 Our first step after deployment is to test the app.
-To get FastCGI to run MediaCore for the first time, point your browser to ``http://yourdomain/my_media``
+To get FastCGI to run MediaCore CE for the first time, point your browser to ``http://yourdomain/my_media``

-If you don't see MediaCore make sure you've followed all of the instructions above!
+If you don't see MediaCore CE make sure you've followed all of the instructions above!

 Performance Enhancements
 ------------------------
-By default, all files are served through MediaCore.
-The configuration above ensures that Apache will serve all static files (.css, .js, and images) directly, but MediaCore will still check for static files before serving any page.
+By default, all files are served through MediaCore CE.
+The configuration above ensures that Apache will serve all static files (.css, .js, and images) directly, but MediaCore CE will still check for static files before serving any page.
 There are two speedups we can enable here.

 First, edit one line in ``/path/to/mediacore_install/deployment.ini``.
 Find